FREQUENTLY ASKED QUESTIONS

 - 1 cultural activity with your country group e.g. in the weekend

-After returning from the South you will still take part in the return two days at the beginning of May, but there are no more lessons.
+After returning from the South you will still take part in the return two days at the end of June, but there are no more lessons.
 All you have to do is come to the campus for the evaluation interview, the exams and the defence of your Bachelor's thesis.

 what exactly does the bap/research project in the south involve?

 The Bachelor's thesis is a scientifically sound research project in which you, as a student, demonstrate that you have acquired all of the educational competencies.